ScarletWriter/ScarletWriter/README.md

 - **API Documentation**
 - **Release Notes**
 ###### 🗂️**What I DO**
- 1. Excellent **planning analysis,Research**.
+ 1. Excellent in **planning, analysis,Research**.
- 2. Collaborate with **SMEs, developers, testers, and product managers**.to gather technical inputs.
+ 2. Collaborate with **SMEs, developers, testers, and product managers** to gather technical inputs.
  3. Create **Technical document** for product or system.
  4. Ensure technical accuracy, document versioning, and timely releases aligned with product updates.
  5. Align documentation activities with **DDLC**, **SDLC**, and **Agile Methologies**.